Slow Cooker Asian Pulled Pork Tacos

 c) The hostess (ahem, yours truly) could actually enjoy herself.
 My ideal recipe would be easy to prepare, able to be made ahead, and hands off during the party itself.

-Because I wanted to keep this Asian Pulled Pork Taco recipe on the healthier side, I opted to use pork tenderloin in place of pork shoulder, which is more traditional for slow cooker shredded pork.
+Because I wanted to keep this Asian Pulled Pork Taco recipe on the healthier side, I opted to use pork tenderloin in place of pork shoulder, which is more traditional when making slow cooker shredded pork.
 Pork tenderloin is much lower in fat and calories but is still incredibly juicy and fall-apart tender, especially when slow cooked in the crock pot.

 The one tricky element to using pork tenderloin is that, unlike pork shoulder, it can overcook fairly easily.
 Watch the pork carefully and check it a little early, and you’ll have the most tender shredded Asian pork tenderloin tacos you can imagine.